garrardkitchen/fundamentals-playwright/README.md

 npx playwright install firefox
 ```

-Let's not run the tests. this will through up a reports page too.
+Let's now run the tests.
+This will throw up a reports page - errors.
 Observe the chromium & webkit tests fail due to us not installing these engines earlier:

 **Step 3** - Execute the tests: